Last updated: 21 April 2018

 20% well composted shredded pine tree forest bark

-I think any commercial high quality bagged potting soil (very low in peat) mixed equal parts with a porous ceramic (fired clay) soil conditioner such as Turface - or coarse perlite - will work just fine.
+I think a high quality commercial bagged potting soil (very low in peat) mixed with a suitable proportion of ceramic (fired clay) material such as "Turface" or plain "Kitty Litter" or coarse perlite, should work pretty well.

 Watering and fertilizing

 Watering: I use Tucson City tap water exclusively.
 I check and adjust the pH to ±6.0 using a General Hydroponics GH1514 pH Control Kit.

-Fertilizer: I use Schultz 2N.7P.7K Cactus Formula liquid fertilizer (with micro-nutrients) at 50% strength about once per month during the growing season.
+Fertilizing: I use a commercial 10N.30P.20K fertilizer (with micro-nutrients) at 50% strength (approx. once per week) during the growing season.

 Active growing period (outdoors under 30% shade cloth): With the arrival of warm spring weather I water my plants with increasing frequency.
 I insure my plants receive copious amounts during the hot Arizona summer months, When I water during this time I do it from above and soak the plants until the water runs freely from the drainage holes.
 During our Arizona summer "Monsoon" thunderstorm season the frequent (but sporadic) heavy rains (quite acidic in the pH 5.0 to 5.5 range) reduces the hand watering requirements for my container grown plants significantly.